Hockey Wrap Around

 A wrap around is a type of shot in hockey that features a player starting on one side of the net, quickly going behind the net, and then wrapping the puck around the other side’s post to slip the puck into the net.
 Unlike many scoring opportunities in the game, this strategy is dependent on timing rather than accuracy.
 To score a wrap around, a player must sprint behind the net from one post to the other before the goalie can adjust.
 If the skater successfully gets around the net before the goalie can switch posts, they can just slip the puck into the net for a goal.

 Along with the goalie in the net, the offensive player must also take account of the defense.
-If a defensive player notices the wrap around attempt and reaches the player before they get to the other side of the net, they can lay a hit on the player going full speed in the opposite direction.
-These hits make a wrap around a high risk, high reward play.
+If a defensive player notices the wrap around attempt and reaches the player before they get to the other side of the net, they can lay a hit on the player, going full speed in the opposite direction.
+These hits make a wrap around a high-risk, high-reward play.

 Timing is essential for goalies to stop wrap-around goals from occurring.
 When a goalie defends a wrap-around attempt, there are also different ways offensive players can take advantage of the situation.
-The player can pass the puck for a quick one-timer, or, if the goalie commits too hard to one post, the skater can try to slip the puck towards the far post and score that way.
-This variety of options means the goalie must be very aware of the offenses’ movements to successfully prevent a goal.
+The player can pass the puck for a quick one-timer, or if the goalie commits too hard to one post, the skater can try to slip the puck towards the far post and score that way.
+This variety of options means the goalie must be very aware of the offenses’ movements to successfully prevent a wrap around goal.